w4jcb/dotfiles-ubuntu/README.md

 My Dot Files

 These are config files I use for my systems.
+(This is a work in progress)

 Installation
 git clone https://github.com/w4jcb/dotfiles.git